IsaKiko/D3-lessons/README.md

 # D3-lessons

-Lesson plans to teaching the basics of HTML, CSS, SVG, and JS (primaril D3.js), in order to create data visualisations.
+Lesson plans for teaching the basics of HTML, CSS, SVG, and JS (primaril D3.js), in order to create data visualisations.